Aggregate Multidimensional Raster (Map Viewer)

 The Aggregation settings group includes the following parameters:

-• Aggregation method describes which mathematical method will be used to generate the new multidimensional imagery layer when the slices are aggregated.
-Aggregation method includes the following options:
+• Aggregation method specifies the mathematical method that will be used to generate the new multidimensional imagery layer when the slices are aggregated.
+The options are as follows:

 • Mean—The mean of a pixel's values will be calculated across all slices in the interval.
 This is the default.